MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ## Code snippets

-Docs Markdown supports the placement of code snippets both inline in a sentence and as a separate "fenced" block between sentences.
+Learn Markdown supports the placement of code snippets both inline in a sentence and as a separate "fenced" block between sentences.
 For more information, see [How to add code to docs](code-in-docs.md).

 ## Columns